-- External reset A logic 0 on the RST pin resets the MCU and loads the program counter with the contents of locations \$FFFE and \$FFFF. - External interrupt A high-to-low transition on an external interrupt pin loads the program counter with the contents of locations: - \$FFFA and \$FFFB; IRQ pin - \$FFE0 and \$FFE1; keyboard interrupt pins - Low-voltage inhibit (LVI) reset A power supply voltage below the LVItripf voltage resets the MCU and loads the program counter with the contents of locations \$FFFE and \$FFFF. - Timebase module (TBM) interrupt When the OSCSTOPENB bit in the MOR2 register is set, a TBM interrupt loads the program counter with the contents of locations \$FFDC and \$FFDD when the timebase counter has rolled over.
+- External reset A low on the RST pin resets the MCU and loads the program counter with the contents of locations \$FFFE and \$FFFF. - External interrupt A high-to-low transition on an external interrupt pin loads the program counter with the contents of locations: - \$FFFA and \$FFFB; IRQ pin - \$FFE0 and \$FFE1; keyboard interrupt pins - Low-voltage inhibit (LVI) reset A power supply voltage below the V{TRIPF} voltage resets the MCU and loads the program counter with the contents of locations \$FFFE and \$FFFF. - Timebase module (TBM) interrupt A TBM interrupt loads the program counter with the contents of locations \$FFDC and \$FFDD when the timebase counter has rolled over.
 This allows the TBM to generate a periodic wakeup from stop mode.